Aalyahmonday/ytbplus/FAQ.md

 - ~~This happens when you use an **Apple Distribution Certificate** to sign uYouPlus IPA.
 Please use an **Apple Developer Certificate** instead.~~
 - ~~For appdb PRO users: follow [**this guide**](https://www.reddit.com/r/sideloaded/comments/pub39h/guide_how_to_fix_uyouuyou_download_not_working/) to fix uYou download not working.~~
 - Looks like the fix is not working [anymore](https://github.com/qnblackcat/uYouPlus/issues/238).
 Waiting for the new update of uYou is our only hope.
+- This issue should not happen when you use Trollstore.

 ***
 ### Q: How many App ID does uYouPlus take?
 (AltStore)